cangjielanguage/cangjie_docs/docs/dev-guide/source_en/FFI/cangjie-c.md

 ## Calling Conventions

 Calling conventions describe how callers and callees interact (e.g., parameter passing, stack cleanup).
 Both sides must use the same calling convention.
-Cangjie uses `@CallingConv` to represent calling conventions, supporting:

-- **CDECL**: Default calling convention for clang's C compiler across platforms.
+Cangjie uses `@CallingConv` to represent calling conventions, currently only supporting `CDECL`, which represents default calling convention for clang's C compiler across platforms, and more may be extended in the future as scenarios require.
-- **STDCALL**: Calling convention used by Win32 APIs.

 C functions called via FFI use `CDECL` by default when no calling convention is specified.
 Example calling C's `rand`: